How Much Does It Cost to Trademark a Business Name?

 • Hire a trademark lawyer

-If, for any reason, you’re finding it difficult to search on your own or use any of the services mentioned above, you may hire an attorney to either assist you with performing the search or have him perform the search for you.
-If you’re hiring an attorney to conduct a trademark search, ask them how much it would cost to have them prepare and register your business name.
-Attorneys typically charge a flat rate, anywhere between $500 to $2,000 to prepare and submit a trademark registration application in addition to the USPTO fee of $225.
+If, for any reason, you’re finding it difficult to search on your own or use any of the services mentioned above, you may hire an attorney to either assist you with performing the search or have them perform the search for you.
+If you’re hiring an attorney to conduct a name availability check, ask them how much it would cost to have them prepare and submit the application.
+Attorneys typically charge a flat rate, anywhere between $500 to $2,000, in addition to the USPTO fee of $225.

 Other Fees Associated with Trademarking a Business Name

-Here are some additional fees that you may need to take into consideration as you register your business name as a trademark.
+Here are some additional fees that you may need to take into consideration as you go through the registration process.

 • International Registration

-If you have a business name that you want to use on a product or service that you sell internationally, you should consider registering your trademark in all of the countries where you do business.
-This is so because registering a trademark in the United States only protects the business name in the U.S; it does not protect it internationally.
+If you have a business name that you want to use on a product or service that you sell internationally, you should consider protecting it in all the countries where you do business.
+This is because registering a name in the United States only protects it domestically; it does not protect it internationally.

-For example, if you want to register the name “Magic Wash” for a soap product that you sell in the United States and China, to protect your trademark, you need to register it in the U.S, as well as China.
-Trademarks are territorial, meaning to be protected in a specific country, your trademark must be registered in that country.
+For example, if you want to register the name “Magic Wash” for a soap product that you sell in the United States and China, to protect your rights, you need to register it in the U.S, as well as China.
+Name registrations are territorial, meaning to be protected in a specific country, your business name must be recorded in that country.

 What Should You Do Before Registering Your Business Name as a Trademark?

-Before registering your business name as a trademark, you should conduct a trademark search to ensure that no one else has registered the same business name for a business that’s the same as or similar to yours.
+Before applying for registration, you should conduct a search to ensure that no one else has registered the same business name for a business that’s the same as or similar to yours.

 The USPTO does not allow multiple people to register the same business name for the same type of business.
-For example, if you want to register the name “Magic Wash” for your car washing business and someone else has already registered “Magic Wash” for their car washing business, the USPTO will refuse to register your trademark, and the money that you paid will be lost.
+For example, if you want to register the name “Magic Wash” for your car washing business and someone else has already secured that name for their car washing business, the USPTO will refuse your application, and the money that you paid will be lost.

-So, to avoid losing your money and trademark registration, you should search the trademark database to ensure that no one else has registered the same business name.
-Select “Basic Search” and enter the name that you wish to register for your business.
+So, to avoid losing your money, you should search the USPTO database to ensure that no one else has registered the same business name.
+Select “Basic Search” and enter the name that you wish to register.
 If the same or similar marks are registered, you should look for a different business name.
-However, if the search does not show any exact or similar matches, you can go ahead and continue with registering your trademark.
+However, if the search does not show any exact or similar matches, you can go ahead and continue with your application.

 Do You Need to Register a Business Name to Protect It?

 No, you do not need to register a business name to be protected in your state because common law protection applies.
-However, trademark registration offers business owners nationwide protection, meaning that no one can use the trademark anywhere in the United States.
-If anyone makes unauthorized use of your trademark or use that’s inconsistent with the law, the trademark owner can sue that party for trademark infringement in Federal District Court for trademark infringement.
-Also, having a registered trademark is proof of your ownership of the mark.
-After five years of trademark registration, your ownership of the trademark becomes incontestable, meaning it cannot be challenged.
+However, official registration offers business owners nationwide protection, meaning that no one can use the name anywhere in the United States.
+If anyone makes unauthorized use of your name or uses it inconsistently with the law, the rightful owner can sue that party for infringement in Federal District Court.
+Also, having a registered name is proof of ownership.
+After five years of registration, your ownership becomes incontestable, meaning it cannot be challenged.

 How Long Does a Trademark Registration Last?

-Trademark registration in the U.S lasts forever so long as the owner continues to use it on his goods or services.
-That said, to keep a trademark in its registered state, the owner must file a statement of use within five years of registering it with the USPTO.
-Filing this statement will extend the life of your trademark for an additional five years.
+A registered business name in the U.S lasts forever as long as the owner continues to use it on their goods or services.
+That said, to keep it active, the owner must file a statement of use within five years of registration.
+Filing this statement will extend the validity for an additional five years.
 After submitting this statement after the first five years of registration, you only need to file such a declaration every ten years.
-Filing this statement is not free as an individual must pay $125 for each class of goods for which his trademark is registered.
+Filing this statement is not free, as an individual must pay $125 for each class of goods for which the name is registered.

 How Long Does It Take to Register a Business Name as a Trademark?

-After filing your trademark registration application, it takes the USPTO approximately 4 to 6 months to examine and either approve or deny your trademark application.
-The USPTO has many trademark applications to get through, so if you filed at a time when they’re busy, you should expect your application to take approximately six months.
+After filing your application, it takes the USPTO approximately 4 to 6 months to examine and either approve or deny your request.
+The USPTO has many applications to get through, so if you filed at a time when they’re busy, you should expect your application to take approximately six months.

-Also, when you file your application, the USPTO will send you a confirmation email that contains your trademark serial number.
-You should use this serial number to check the status of your trademark application periodically.
-This is so because the USPTO office may request that some changes or amendments be made to your application, so you should respond within the time allotted.
+Also, when you file your application, the USPTO will send you a confirmation email that contains your serial number.
+You should use this number to check the status of your application periodically.
+This is because the USPTO office may request that some changes or amendments be made to your application, so you should respond within the time allotted.

-If everything goes well, the trademark office will approve your application and send you a certificate of trademark registration.
+If everything goes well, the USPTO will approve your application and send you a certificate of registration.